We need your help to realise the objectives of The Cyber Trust this year.

 We are also registered with The Charities Aid Foundation (CAF) donation process.
 If you would rather use BACS or would like to discuss a donation with one of the Trustees, email donations@thecybertrust.org and we will get back to you.

 The Cyber Trust was created to help children become safer online.
 Initially, the Cyber Trust’s work was restricted to Gloucestershire, however after growing demand the decision was made to develop an app for Android, iPhone and iPad devices.
-Known as ‘SpeakOut!’, the app covers a range of relevant subjects, specifically for pupils transitioning from primary to secondary schools which is seen to be a critical time in the development of young people.
+Known as ‘SpeakOut!’, the free app covers a range of relevant subjects, specifically for pupils transitioning from primary to secondary schools which is seen to be a critical time in the development of young people.

+What Next?
 Future plans and development: